 Use Your Profiles to Build Highly Personalized ABM Campaigns

-Once you’ve got super detailed profiles put together, use the information to create marketing messages that address the specific needs and barriers to purchasing that your prospects have.
+It’s time to use the information from your super detailed profiles.
+Create marketing messages that address the specific needs and barriers to purchasing that your prospects have.

 Keep in mind that collecting a lot of information—especially personal information—can make you look like a stalker if you bring these things up out of the blue.